Mistakes were made: Parody, comedic, and other usages

 An early parody of the phrase appears in Matt Groening's Life in Hell cartoon strip.
 Groening draws a looming shadow of the rabbit named Binky, towering over his one-eared son, Bongo, who has clearly made a total mess of the house.
 Bongo uselessly says: "Mistakes were made."
 This cartoon coincided with Reagan's use of the excuse in 1987, regarding the Iran-Contra Affair.

 In the TV mini-series Son of the Morning Star, Captain Frederick Benteen uses this line to explain Custer's defeat at the Battle of the Little Bighorn.

 Playwright Craig Wright wrote a 2006 episode for ABC's drama series Brothers & Sisters, called "Mistakes Were Made, Part One" (with Jon Robin Baitz).
 He expanded the gag into a one-man play starring Michael Shannon, Mistakes Were Made, performed off-Broadway in 2009, to mixed reviews.

-The phrase was also used in the multiplayer portion of Call of Duty: Black Ops referring to a player dying in a variety of ways not caused by an enemy player, such as falling from a great height, being crushed or the negligent use of grenades.
+The phrase was also used in the multiplayer portion of the Call of Duty: Black Ops series referring to a player dying in a variety of ways not caused by an enemy player, such as falling from a great height, being crushed or the negligent use of grenades.

 The phrase is often used by the character Timmy Failure, and is also the subtitle of the first book.